caseyg/awesome/README.md

 *   [tractordev/apptron](https://github.com/tractordev/apptron) - Local-first development platform

+*   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.

 *   [pheuter/claude-agent-desktop](https://github.com/pheuter/claude-agent-desktop) - Cross-platform desktop app for agentic chat powered by Claude Agent SDK.

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.